simonesilvestroni/m2m-website/_sounddesign/drums-restoration.md

 After we received the audio tracks, we noticed **two issues with the drums**.
 First: a repeating squeaky sound coming from the hi-hat pedal was captured by all the microphones.
 This was a _major problem_.

-{% include pattern-figure.html image="({{ site.url }}/assets/images/audio-editing-rx-squeaky-hihat.jpg" caption="iZotope RX spectral view showing the squeaky hi-hat noise" width="1024" height="604" %}
+{% include pattern-figure.html image="(/assets/images/audio-editing-rx-squeaky-hihat.jpg" caption="iZotope RX spectral view showing the squeaky hi-hat noise" width="1024" height="604" %}

 <div class="alert alert-background-d-10 px-4 py-4 my-5">
   <h3 class="text-uppercase text-center mt-0">Noise: before</h3>